XinyuKang22/APIsOverData/README.md

 Liquibase has support for managing functions and triggers *if* you have a pro licence.
 We don't, so we will have to drop down to [using raw sql instead](https://docs.liquibase.com/change-types/sql-file.html).

-Create a new .sql file as a peer to the changelog to contain your completed function and a trigger that will make sure that it is called when a row is UPDATED, then wire it into a new changeset.
+Create a new .sql file as a peer to `dbchangelog.xml` to contain your completed function and a trigger that will make sure that it is called when a row is UPDATED, then wire it into a new changeset.

 Once tilt has rebuilt the pod and the initcontainer has applied your migrations, use either `psql` to check that the trigger has been added or use the "Data" section of the Hasura console.

 Finally, use a mutation to update an actor and verify that the `updated_at` and `version` do indeed change.

 1. Try updating a row in the database using SQL via the `psql` tool.
 Do `updated_at` and `version` change?
 Why or why not?
-2. `updated_at`, `version` and `created_at` can still be set (to no effect) by the caller.
-Can we hide this during mutations but show it during queries?
+2. `updated_at` and `version` can still be set (to no effect) by the caller.
+Can we hide this during mutations (so that the caller is never wondering if they need to set them) but still show it during queries?
+3. `created_at` can be set by the caller.
+What could we do to prevent that?
-3. Try creating a new function directly in the database, but type the column name on `new` incorrectly.
+4. Try creating a new function directly in the database, but type the column name on `new` incorrectly.
 When do you find out that it is incorrect?
 Can this be improved?

+## Searching

+One thing that we often do is introduce a secondary data store that is optimised for performing searches.
+Although a sensible default approach, for the sake of this exercise we will see how far we can push [postgres's searching capabilities](https://www.postgresql.org/docs/current/textsearch-intro.html).

 # Testing your API